sdaniel1995/Chronos/README.md

 # Project 1 - Chronos
-A full stack web application for managing and keeping track of an employee's timesheets.
+Chronos is an OLTP application to manage the processing of requests and responses from a client HTML/JS application to a Java backend server, then a Postgresql database.
+It is full stack web application for managing and keeping track of an employee's timesheets.

 ### Tools & APIs
 - [x] Agile User Stories